apigum/apigum.sdk.nuget/README.md

  - Log into your [apigum.com](apigum.com) account to obtain your API Key.
  - You'll also need to obtain the relevant application keys.
 For example secret key for Stripe or Subdomain and Api Key for Freshdesk.
  - This library makes calls to the [apigum REST API](https://api.apigum.com/help).
+ - This SDK includes a current snapshot of [supported integrations](https://github.com/apigum/apigum.sdk.nuget/blob/master/ApiGum.Sdk.Generator/Apps.cs).
+This of course can be overriden by picking up new integration ids @ apigum.com.

 ## Namespaces
 All examples here are written as if you've added the following using statements to your file...